Southern eagle ray

-The Southern eagle ray (Myliobatis goodei), sometimes known as the Southern eagle fish or the rockfish, is a ray species in the family Myliobatidae.
+The southern eagle ray (Myliobatis goodei), sometimes known as the southern eagle fish or the rockfish, is a ray species in the family Myliobatidae.
 It lives in waters just off of the Atlantic coast, from the tip of Florida down to Argentina, inhabiting estuaries or bays to give birth during spring and summer and migrating to the open sea in autumn and winter.
 It has an average width of 99 centimeters, and a length of 60 centimeters.
 It is often confused with the bullnose ray, a related species in the genus Myliobatis, due to the two species' similarities in appearance.

 Taxonomy

 Samuel Garman described the southern eagle ray in 1885.

 Distribution and habitat

-The Southern eagle ray lives on various parts of the Atlanta coast.
+The southern eagle ray lives on various parts of the Atlanta coast.
 Sightings have been reported from the coast of Southern Mexico all the way down to Argentina, as well as on the coast of Florida.
 The specific countries that the Southern eagle ray is native to are Argentina, Belize, Brazil, Colombia, Costa Rica, French Guiana, Guyana, Honduras, Mexico, Nicaragua, Panama, Suriname, United States, Uruguay, and Venezuela.
 A sighting was also reported in the island of Maldives in August 2012, and then three more were reported in Australia.

-The Southern eagle ray lives in shallow waters, mostly under 100 meters, but it can live in depths of up to 200.
+The southern eagle ray lives in shallow waters, mostly under 100 meters, but it can live in depths of up to 200 meters.
 This is a significant contrast from the bullnose ray, which most commonly lives in depths of no more than 10 meters.
 It is benthopelagic, feeding in and inhabiting the areas just above the ocean floor, typically in brackish water.
 It prefers waters with a soft seabed, composed of elements such as mud, sand, or sea grass.